Toronto Community Housing Corporation (TCHC) is working with tenants to develop a new tenant engagement model. The new

 Tenant Engagement System Refresh Proposal Report (PDF) at the Tenant Services Committee meeting July 2017.
 The committee adopted the principles of these recommendations.

-Toronto Community Housing is moving forward with the tenant engagement system refresh in 2018.
+Toronto Community Housing is moving forward with the implementation phase of the Tenant Engagement System Refresh.

-For the latest updates regarding the Tenant Engagement System Refresh, visit our updates page.
+For current updates regarding the Tenant Engagement System Refresh, visit our

 Key objectives of the Tenant Engagement System